mesosphere/marathon/docs/docs/metrics.md

     labels:
       severity: warning
     annotations:
-      summary: It fires if there are incoming Mesos offers, but none can be used by Marathon.
+      summary: It fires if there are incoming Mesos offers, but none can be used by Marathon (for the last 10 minutes).
 ```

 Alert if there are too many concurrent HTTP requests to Marathon: